abdelkarimTabcheh/CS50/Blog.md

 ![Screenshot from 2021-12-19 19-58-54](https://user-images.githubusercontent.com/92978761/146686382-f10a6684-372f-4ed2-ad55-37b5e64dda79.png)

 Each route checks if the user is authenticated.
-Once logged in you will remain logged in, internally who is using the web page is saved.
+Once logged in you will remain logged in, who is using the web page is saved.
 Database stores all users and tasks.
 Important: The password is saved in the hashed database to improve website security.
 The table 'tasks' uses foreign keys to related users.

 5. Logout:
 To exit the web page just go to the "log out" option at the page header.
-# Usage
-To run the app :

-    1. install python3
-    2. install flask , pip3 install flask
-    3. run the command python3 app.py

-That's all enjoy!.
+That's all enjoy!